Multi-label Classification with High-rank and High-order Label Correlations: Experiments

 \subsubsection{Usefulness of High-order Information}

-In order to validate the effectiveness of using high-order information, we compared HOMI with its degenerated version that makes predictions without considering the high-order label correlations, i.e., $\mathbf{g}(\mathbf{x})=\mathbf{xW}+\mathbf{1_nz}^ \mathsf{T}$ on all the ten data sets with respect to hamming loss, ranking loss, one-error and macro-averaging AUC.
+In order to validate the effectiveness of using high-order information, we compared HOMI with its degenerated version that makes predictions without considering the high-order label correlations, i.e., $\mathbf{g}(\mathbf{x})=\mathbf{xW}+\mathbf{1}_n\mathbf{z}^ \mathsf{T}$ on all the twelve data sets with respect to hamming loss, ranking loss, one-error and macro-averaging AUC.
 The detailed comparisons are shown in Fig. \ref{fig high}.

-From Fig. \ref{fig high} we can observe that the performance of HOMI with high-order information outperforms its degenerated version in 77.5\%, with total 40 cases (10 data sets $\times$ 4 evaluation metrics).
+From Fig. \ref{fig high} we can observe that the performance of HOMI with high-order information outperforms its degenerated version in 83.3\%, with total 48 cases (12 data sets $\times$ 4 evaluation metrics).
 Especially on the data set bibtex with respect to the one-error, HOMI performs 5 times better than its degenerated version.
+As the matrix $\mathbf{B}$ captures the high-order correlations among labels, it is effective in improving prediction accuracy.
 We thus can conclude that considering high-order label information when making predictions enable HOMI to perform better and more stable in general.